-- 37. Plaintiffs are not alone.
+- 37. Plaintiff is not alone.
 USFL has dramatically increased the COI rate on policyholders of the Nova and SuperNova UL policies. - 38.
 The COI rate increases on these policies are drastic and unprecedented in the history of these policies.
 COI is being increased from 6% to 40%, depending upon the policy block. - 39.
-USFL is increasing the COI because it is financially unstable a fact they have cleverly hidden through a captive reinsurance scheme and to recoup past losses related to (a) record-low interest rates, (b) the miscalculation of the 2008 COI increase on Plaintiffs' and Class members' policies, and (c) the tens of millions of dollars paid in 2014 and 2015 to 3,000 policyholders overcharged the maximum COI rate in their respective policies.
+USFL is increasing the COI to (1) find new cash with which to fund the company, (2) rid itself of near-term liabilities because it is financially unstable a fact they have hidden through a captive reinsurance scheme and (3) to recoup past losses related to (a) record-low interest rates, (b) the miscalculation of the 2008 COI increase on Plaintiff's and Class members' policies, and (c) the tens of millions of dollars paid in 2014 and 2015 to 3,000 policyholders overcharged the maximum COI rate in their respective policies.